Welch-Dickey Loop Hike in New Hampshire's White Mountains

 The Welch Dickey Loop is an unforgettable hike with amazing views of the surrounding landscapes of New Hampshire's White Mountains.
 This 4.5 mile hike features the open rock summits of Welch and Dickey Mountains and offers panoramic views that will leave you in awe.

-Join us on an unforgettable adventure on the Welch Dickey Loop hike, exploring the stunning landscapes of New Hampshire's White Mountains.
+Join us on the unforgettable adventure on a Welch Dickey Loop hike, exploring the stunning landscapes of New Hampshire's White Mountains.
 This 4.5 mile breathtaking beauty of a hike, features Welch and Dickey Mountains, and offers panoramic views from their open rock summits that will leave you amazed along the way!
 The Welch Dickey Loop is a not to be missed hike in the White Mountains.

 We began our hike at the Welch Dickey Loop trailhead, located at the end of Orris Road, a few miles east of the Campton exit on Interstate 93, off of NH Route 49.
 The trailhead is easy to find, but it does fill up quickly and there’s no overflow parking.